chakra-ui/chakra-ui/MIGRATION.md

 - Add new `PinInput.Control` and `PinInput.Label` component parts
 - `PinInput.Root` now renders a `div` element by default.
 Consider combining with `Stack` or `Group` for better layout control

+## Image

+- Now renders a native `img` without any fallback
+- Remove `fallbackSrc` due to the SSR issues it causes
+- Remove `useImage` hook
+- Remove `Img` in favor of using the `Image` component directly